twitchintrotocoding/IntroToCoding/README.md

-# WISTEM Intro To Coding Workshop 2017
+# Twitch Intern Intro To Coding Workshop 2019
-An intro to coding workshop run by UWaterloo's Women in STEM
+An intro to coding workshop run by Twitch's Intern class of Summer 2019

 Come learn the basics of web development and get to make your own personal website in the process!
 We are starting from absolute scratch **(no experience necessary)**